 Names of the vegetables may also vary from region to region.
 You can see some lively discussions over names in the comments section below.

 Bean sprouts is a generic term for sprouts from any kind of beans.
-However in Chinese cuisine, it generally refers to either the mung bean sprouts or the soy bean sprouts.
+However in Chinese cuisine, it generally refers to either the mung bean sprouts 绿豆芽 (lv dou ya) or the soy bean sprouts 黄豆芽 (huang dou ya).
+More information and recipes about the bean sprouts.

 Bitter melon 苦瓜 (ku gua) is a fruit of a climbing vine.
 It is pale green and cucumber-like with a bumpy, grooved skin.
 The centre of the fruit is white and spongy with the seeds embedded within.
+The flesh is bitter.
 Click for more information and recipes.

 Chrysanthemum leaves is known as tong ho or 茼蒿 (tang ho).
-I have only seen it prepared it hot pots, perhaps because it cooks up fast.
+I have only seen it prepared it hot pots.
+It is slightly bitter but turns sweet after cooking.
+It goes extremely well with pork belly slices.
 Click for more information and recipes.

 Daikon is the japanese name for the big white radish.
 It is called 白萝卜 (bai luo bo) in mandarin hanyu pinyin, and "lo bak" in Cantonese.
+Used in simmered soups.
+The longer the cooking time, the sweeter and softer daikon gets.
 Click for more information and recipes.

-There is a popular dish in Singapore Chinese restaurants where mashed taro is shaped into a ring and deep-fried.
+There is a popular dish in Singapore called 佛本飘香 (fo ben piao xiang) Yam Ring where mashed taro is shaped into a ring and deep-fried.
 It is then used to hold stir-fried bell peppers, pork nuggets and cashew nuts.
 It is yummy.

 For soups, it is best to be cut into cubes or thin slices and fried before adding to the soup.